 Students must also submit the following materials:

 *The writing sample is optional for applicants to the Linguistics MA program and to the Language Technology certificate program.
-However, Creative Writing applicants must submit a complete portfolio of their work.
-The portfolio should be sent directly to the English Graduate Coordinator.
+Creative Writing applicants must submit a portfolio of their creative work directly to the English Graduate Coordinator.

-International students are required to submit English proficiency test scores in addition to the above materials.
+International students from non-English speaking countries are required to submit English proficiency test scores in addition to the above materials.
 Please see below for the minimum test scores required.

 For more information, please see our application and admission page.